nightscout/chrome-uploader/README.md

 Download Dexcom data on almost any platform Chrome runs on.
 (Developed and tested on Mac OSX).
 A good deal of this data is corrupt.
 ##Don't use it for treatment.
 Seriously.
 A lot of this data is wrong.
 Not a little wrong.
 OMG WTF out of left field wrong.

-Important: Install directions updated.
-Do 6 and 7 if you haven't already.

 ###Install
 1. Get code in folder
 2. Go to chrome://extensions